gr8-toolkit/PMetriumNative/docs/docs/tools/pmetrium-native/how-to/00-prepare-workstation.md

            chronograf-pmetrium-native:
            grafana-pmetrium-native:
       ```
-3. Once docker compose is started and run you may check if everything is ok, go to any browser and open grafana: `http://localhost:3000`, there should be a ready-made dashboard and after test, you will see next:
+4. Once docker compose is started and run you may check if everything is ok, go to any browser and open grafana: `http://localhost:3000`, there should be a ready-made dashboards for Android and IOS and after test, you will see next:

     :::caution attention
     Grafana credentials: